Judge suspends Britney Spears' father as singer's conservator | DW | 29.09.2021

 Penny agreed with a petition from Spears and her attorney, Mathew Rosengart, that James Spears give up his role as conservator.

-"Mr. Spears is ordered to turn over all the conservatorship assets," Penny said.
+"Mr. Spears is ordered to turn over all the conservatorship assets," Penny said, adding that an accountant will take over the position on a temporary basis.

+James Spears has said he acted in his daughter's best interest.
+In court documents, he said he does not know of "a single medical professional nor the report of a single probate investigator'' showing that his presence as conservator harmed his daughter.

 Ahead of the hearing, a street near the courthouse was closed to vehicles so about 100 Spears supporters rallied, chanting, "Hey, hey, ho, ho, the conservatorship has got to go!"